Why Should I Use Recurring Tasks in Project Management Software?

 It’s easy to see the advantage of being able to bulk create, edit, and delete when you have a series of repetitive tasks on your project.

-Any task that will happen multiple times throughout the life of your project can benefit from being set as a recurring task.
+Any task that will happen multiple times throughout your project's life cycle can benefit from being set as a recurring task.
 Some examples include: